eeverman/andhow/README.md

 *	Separate from forcedValues, the AppConfig should accept default values for cases where the app wants to create defaults if nothing is spec'ed.
 This would be implemented by adding a FixedValueLoader at the end of the chain.
-*	The cmdLineLoader now accepts args in constructor, but the AppConfigBuilder needs to populate the args after the loader is created, so there is a setArgs method.
-But, that makes the state of the cmdLineLoader mutable.
-Is that a problem?
 Ideas
 -----
 *	ConfigPoints should validate their default value against any constraints